cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Good spies have good memories.
 Professional thieves periodically dropped off parcels at drug stores, restaurants, etc. so that they could only be linked to what was on them.

-YOUR FAKE DOCUMENTATION SHOULD BE GOOD: ...If you have fake documentation at all...
+YOUR FAKE DOCUMENTATION SHOULD BE GOOD: …If you have fake documentation at all…

 KNOW YOUR CITY: This is part-and-parcel of memorizing things like addresses.
 It gives you operational latitude, and allows you to move quickly.